Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 |--------------------------|
 | 2.32                     |

 ### B.	Hourly Trend for Total Pizzas Sold

+This query help us to identify any patterns or fluctuations in order volumes on a hourly basis.

 ````sql
 SELECT EXTRACT(HOUR FROM ORDER_TIME) AS ORDER_TIME,SUM(QUANTITY) AS TOTAL_ORDERS